Cloudflare

 Driving Adoption Across Teams

 A design system that teams don't adopt is just documentation.
-Getting 50+ engineering teams onto a shared system required more than good components; it required finding the right moments to get in front of teams, making it easy to say yes, and building enough visible momentum that skeptics became advocates.
+Getting 50+ engineering teams onto a shared system required more than good components.
+It required finding the right moments to get in front of teams, making it easy to say yes, and building enough visible momentum that skeptics became advocates.

 Finding the right moment

 One of the biggest adoption challenges with any design system is timing: reaching teams when they're already motivated to change, not when they're heads-down shipping something else.
-We solved this by building a custom automation; an OpenCode skill that monitored project activity and sent the PM, EM and me a notification whenever a PM was spinning up a new dashboard project or an engineering team was beginning a cleanup cycle.
+We solved this by building a custom automation, an OpenCode skill that monitored project activity and sent the PM, EM, and me a notification whenever a PM was spinning up a new dashboard project or an engineering team was beginning a cleanup cycle.

 Those two signals were the highest-leverage adoption moments: a PM starting fresh had no legacy debt to untangle, and an eng team in cleanup mode was already primed to reduce inconsistency.
-Rather than making teams come to us, we showed up at exactly the right point in their workflow reaching out, walking through the value, and offering hands-on onboarding help.
+Rather than making teams come to us, we showed up at exactly the right point in their workflow, reaching out, walking through the value, and offering hands-on onboarding help.
 Teams started with the system instead of discovering it mid-project.

 Onboarding and visibility